 Players who reach 10 years of major-league service time are statistical superheroes: Fewer than 10% in baseball history have played for a decade or more.

 This season we will be recognizing all the Baseball X-Men who achieve this milestone.
-Here are April's honorees:
+Here are June's honorees:

 Two-time All-Star Jonathan Lucroy navigated his 10 years of major league service with the Milwaukee Brewers and seven other teams.
 In 2014, he finished fourth in National League MVP balloting and set a single-season record for catchers with 53 doubles.
 Jonathan was a member of the Team USA squad that beat Puerto Rico for the World Baseball Classic title in 2017.